Slavery in New Spain: African slavery

 In addition to the Indians and the Spaniards, Africans constitute the third root of mestizo society in Mexico, which has its origin in New Spain.
 The international commercial exchanges of that period included humans.
 Europeans traded in Africa for captives taken in warfare, and began to export them to the Americas.
-Most African population arrived in New Spain as slaves, where they were used for heavy labor.
-Because of the reduction in number of the indigenous population, primarily due to infectious disease, but also warfare and social disruption, Europeans took millions of people from Africa to be used as enslaved laborers.
+Most of the African population arrived in New Spain as slaves, where they were used for heavy labor.
+Due to the reduction in the Indigenous population, primarily due to infectious diseases, but also warfare and social disruption, Europeans took millions of people from Africa to be used as enslaved laborers.
 They disrupted numerous societies by taking their young people in their prime.
-Many enslaved Africans died in what became known as the Middle Passage, and others in the New World because of harsh conditions, especially in Caribbean colonies and South America.
+Many enslaved Africans died during what became known as the Middle Passage, and others in the New World because of harsh conditions, especially in Caribbean colonies and South America.

-Slaves from Africa were considered the means to satisfy the demand for labour to develop new lands.
-The Mexican government that between 1521 and 1594 approximately 36,500 African slaves were brought into its shores.
-Then, from years 1595 to 1622, 322 slaving embargo ships delivered 50,525 slaves to Mexican ports once again.
+Slaves from Africa were considered the means to satisfy the demand for labor to develop new lands.
+Between 1521 and 1594, approximately 36,500 African slaves arrived on Mexican shores.
+Then from 1595 to 1622, 322 slave ships delivered 50,525 slaves to Mexican ports once again.
 These slaves represented almost half of the total number of slaves brought to the Spanish West Indies.
-By the heat 1810 they were about 625,000 free(a differentiation often forgotten) and 10,000 slaves distributed throughout Mexico and along the coasts and in tropical areas.
+By 1810, they were about 625,000 free (a differentiation often forgotten) and 10,000 slaves distributed throughout Mexico and along the coasts and in tropical areas.
 They worked on crops such as sugar cane but also in a variety of trades.
 Slave societies yielded high profits for the major planters.

 Both male and female Africans were enslaved.
 Males were used for field labor, and physical trades.
 While women were sometimes used in the fields, they also filled numerous domestic service positions, acting as wet nurses, washerwomen, cooks, maids, seamstresses, or took personal care of masters and mistresses.
 Elite families usually had male servants to attend to the men.)

 Slaves believed that complaining to the Holy Office might give them relief from their harsh conditions.
 In the absence of effective civil courts where a complaint of mistreatment could be filed, Afro-Mexicans saw the Inquisition as a way to alleviate this miserable situation.

 Judicial protection was offered two ways to enslaved Africans in New Spain: